Yamaha YBR 125 latest price in Pakistan - September 2023

-The Yamaha YBR 125 is equipped with a 4-stroke, single-cylinder, air-cooled engine.
-This engine configuration is known for its durability and fuel efficiency, making it suitable for both daily commuting and longer rides.
+The Yamaha YBR 125 is powered by a 125cc, single-cylinder, 4-stroke, air-cooled engine.
+This engine configuration strikes a balance between fuel efficiency and power, making it an ideal choice for daily commuting and leisure rides.
+It delivers a respectable [insert horsepower here] of power, ensuring a smooth and responsive ride.

 Design and styling